apostrophecms/apostrophe-documentation/tutorials/getting-started/custom-widgets.md

   }
 ```

-Now we'll write the code for our module in `lib/modules/link-widgets/index.js`:
+Now create an `index.js` in `lib/modules/link-widgets/` and put some code in there:

 ```javascript
 module.exports = {